Techgrounds-Cloud-9/cloud-9-jsm-1985/Week-01/LNX-07/exercise-LNX-07.md

 ## Key terminology

-  1. $PATH -  PATH variable specifies the directories to be searched to find a command.
+  1. $PATH -PATH variable specifies the directories to be searched to find a command.

   2. #!bin/bash- tells the OS to use bash as command interpreter.
 This is the first line of the scrpit,starting with the shebang characters #!.The interpreter can be Perl, python etc.

-  3.variables - to store values of int, float, string etc 4.$<var_name> -to access the value of the variable 5.RANDOM - is a variable maintained by the shell.
+  3. variables - to store values of int, float, string etc

+  4. $<var_name> -to access the value of the variable

+  5.  $RANDOM - is a variable maintained by the shell.
 Each time it is read, it generates a value between 0 to 32767.